UltimateSnober/UltimateSnober/README.md

 ## 💻 About Me

 - 🎓 Currently pursuing a degree in Computer Science
-- 🌱 Learning the fundamentals and diving into areas like [list specific interests, e.g., web development, algorithms, data science]
+- 🌱 I'm Actually Learning Web Development
-- 🌍 Based in Algeria
+- 🌍 Based in Algeria (Algiers)

 ## 🌟 Skills and Tools